What we do

 Our musicians use the power of music to improve the mental health of the city’s most vulnerable residents through our longstanding partnership with Mersey Care NHS Foundation Trust.
 Liverpool Philharmonic is proud that over 17,000 people living with mental ill-health have benefitted from our Music and Mental Health programme since it began in 2008.

 Over 4,500 people with disabilities are members of our Access Scheme, which provides support to help them attend concerts safely and comfortably.

 Being an inclusive and relevant organisation is fundamental to how we see ourselves.
 Find out more about the work we’re doing here.

 On the Record

-Over 500,000 people in 92 countries listen to Royal Liverpool Philharmonic Orchestra recordings each month on Spotify, more than any UK orchestra outside London.
+Over 700,000 people in more than 170 countries listen to Royal Liverpool Philharmonic Orchestra recordings each month on Spotify, more than any UK orchestra outside London.